krokis/layla/src/test/cases/lists.md

 ### `in`

-- Is the same of `has`, with switched operands
+- Calls `contains?` on the right operand

   ~~~ lay
   a = (1 2 3 4 5)